Easy to miss but worth seeking out, these Leeds bars might have flown under the radar…

 North Brewing Co.
 Unit 6, Taverners Walk Industrial Estate, Sheepscar Grove, Leeds, West Yorkshire, LS7 1AH.

 Leeds Postal Service

 It’s very easy to miss Leeds Postal Service – it’s barely a doorway, but once you find it, you’re in for a treat.
 They’ve got over 40 different bottles and cans from breweries like Ilkley, Northern Monk and Magic Rock in their fridges.
 Fancy something different?
-They’re famous for their boilermakers, beer cocktails and bourbons.
-Oh, and it’s not just a bar – at the front of the venue, there’s shop where you can pick up your favourites to take home.
+They’re famous for their boilermakers and bourbons.
+Oh, and it’s not just a bar – at the front of the venue, there’s a shop where you can pick up your favourites to take home.

 Leeds Postal Service, West Point, Wellington Street, Leeds, West Yorkshire, LS1 4JY.Cover image credit: © Copyright Leeds-List 2019 by Corvin Pamp